Excellent post for you on foot injury exercises.

-Foot Injury Exercises: How to effectively address issues in the foot, through SMR, mobility, and stability
+How to effectively address issues in the foot through SMR, mobility, and stability

-The foot is a very complex structure for both fitness and health professionals to assess effectively.
-Bearing weight for the majority of the day it is responsible for absorbing and transmitting forces between a contact point (usually the ground) and the rest of the body.
+The foot is a complex structure for fitness and health professionals to assess effectively.
+Bearing weight for most of the day, it is responsible for absorbing and transmitting forces between a contact point (usually the ground) and the rest of the body.

-By far the most commonly diagnosed condition in the foot is plantar fasciitis.
-While this may be common, many conditions may develop in the foot.
+The most commonly diagnosed condition in the foot is plantar fasciitis.
+While this may be common, many states may develop in the foot.
 Without a proper diagnosis, methods of rehabilitation become blind and often ineffective.

 Below are some of the most common foot conditions to keep in mind during your assessment: